Offline-backup workflow in Azure Backup

-Versions of the Microsoft Azure Recovery Service (MARS) Agent below 2.0.9083.0 have a dependency on the Azure Access Control service (ACS).
+Versions of the Microsoft Azure Recovery Service (MARS) agent below 2.0.9083.0 have a dependency on the Azure Access Control service (ACS).
 The MARS agent is also referred to as the Azure Backup agent.
 In 2018, Azure deprecated the Azure Access Control service (ACS).
 Beginning March 19, 2018, all versions of the MARS agent below 2.0.9083.0 will experience backup failures.
-To avoid or resolve backup failures, upgrade your MARS Agent to the latest version.
-To identify servers that require a MARS Agent upgrade, follow the steps in the Backup blog for upgrading Azure Backup agents.
+To avoid or resolve backup failures, upgrade your MARS agent to the latest version.
+To identify servers that require a MARS agent upgrade, follow the steps in the Backup blog for upgrading MARS agents.
 The MARS agent is used to back up files and folders, and system state data to Azure.
 System Center DPM and Azure Backup Server use the MARS agent to back up data to Azure.

-- A Recovery Services vault has been created.
-To create one, refer to the steps in this article
+- Create a Recovery Services vault.
+To create a vault, refer to the steps in this article

-- With regards to disks that will be sent to Azure, ensure that only 2.5 inch SSD, or 2.5-inch or 3.5-inch SATA II/III internal hard drives are used.
+- When sending disks to Azure, use only 2.5 inch SSD, or 2.5-inch or 3.5-inch SATA II/III internal hard drives.
 You can use hard drives up to 10 TB.
 Check the Azure Import/Export service documentation for the latest set of drives that the service supports.

-- The SATA drives have to be connected to a computer (referred to as a copy computer) from where the copy of backup data from the staging location to the SATA drives is done.
-Ensure that Bitlocker is enabled on the copy computer
+- The SATA drives must be connected to a computer (referred to as a copy computer) from where the copy of backup data from the staging location to the SATA drives is done.
+Ensure that Bitlocker is enabled on the copy computer.

-The information in this section helps you complete the offline-backup workflow so that your data can be delivered to an Azure datacenter and uploaded to Azure Storage.
-If you have questions about the Import service or any aspect of the process, see the Import service overview documentation referenced earlier.
+This section describes the offline-backup workflow so that your data can be delivered to an Azure datacenter and uploaded to Azure Storage.
+If you have questions about the Import service or any aspect of the process, see the Import service overview documentation.

 Initiate offline backup